metio/terraform-provider-k8s/docs/data-sources/slo_koordinator_sh_node_slo_v1alpha1_manifest.md

 - `model_write_bps` (Number) the write BPS of user model
 - `model_write_rand_iops` (Number) the random write iops of user model
 - `model_write_seq_iops` (Number) the sequential write iops of user model
-- `read_bps` (Number) Throttling of throughputThe value is set to 0, which indicates that the feature is disabled.
+- `read_bps` (Number) Throttling of throughput The value is set to 0, which indicates that the feature is disabled.
-- `read_iops` (Number) Throttling of IOPSThe value is set to 0, which indicates that the feature is disabled.
+- `read_iops` (Number) Throttling of IOPS The value is set to 0, which indicates that the feature is disabled.
-- `read_latency` (Number) Configure the weight-based throttling feature of blk-iocostOnly used for RootClassAfter blk-iocost is enabled, the kernel calculates the proportion of requests that exceed the read or write latency threshold out of all requests.
-When the proportion is greater than the read or write latency percentile (95%), the kernel considers the disk to be saturated and reduces the rate at which requests are sent to the disk.the read latency threshold.
+- `read_latency` (Number) Configure the weight-based throttling feature of blk-iocost Only used for RootClass After blk-iocost is enabled, the kernel calculates the proportion of requests that exceed the read or write latency threshold out of all requests.
+When the proportion is greater than the read or write latency percentile (95%), the kernel considers the disk to be saturated and reduces the rate at which requests are sent to the disk. the read latency threshold.
 Unit: microseconds.
 - `read_latency_percent` (Number) the read latency percentile
 - `write_bps` (Number)
 - `write_iops` (Number)